pinout-xyz/Pinout.xyz/src/en/overlay/wiringpi.md

 -->
 #WiringPi

-###WiringPi is an attempt to bring Arduino-wiring-like simplicity to the Raspberry Pi.
+WiringPi is an attempt to bring Arduino-wiring-like simplicity to the Raspberry Pi.

 The goal is to have a single common platform and set of functions for accessing the Raspberry Pi GPIO across multiple languages.
 WiringPi is a C library at heart, but it's available to both Ruby and Python users who can "gem install wiringpi" or "pip install wiringpi2" respectively.

 Python users note the 2 on the end, the WiringPi2-Python library finally brings a whole host of existing WiringPi functionality to Python including brand new features from WiringPi 2.

-##Getting started with WiringPi

 WiringPi uses its own pin numbering scheme, here you'll learn how WiringPi numbers your GPIO pins, what those pins do and how to do shiny things with them from within Python or Ruby.